janhybs/ci-hpc/docs/mongodb-conf.md

 ## `secret.yaml` structure

-Main section `pymongo` can contain several options.
-All of which are passed to the construcotr of the python's [pymongo.mongo_client.MongoClient constructor](https://api.mongodb.com/python/current/api/pymongo/mongo_client.html#pymongo.mongo_client.MongoClient).
+The file can contain configuration for multiple project, the main section is same as the name of your project (e.g. `hello-world`).
+To setup connection to a db server create section `database`This section can contain several options but all of them are passed to the construcotr of the python's [pymongo.mongo_client.MongoClient constructor](https://api.mongodb.com/python/current/api/pymongo/mongo_client.html#pymongo.mongo_client.MongoClient).
 Please refer to [api.mongodb.com](https://api.mongodb.com/python/current/api/pymongo/mongo_client.html#pymongo.mongo_client.MongoClient) for further information.

+Take a look at the example of the `secret.yaml` file [here](../cfg/secret.template.yaml).

 If your MongoDB server is not hosted, you must setup MongoDB authorization (for example via `/etc/mongodb.conf`):